KSP-KOS/KOS/doc/source/language/delegates.rst

 :struct:`KOSDelegate`, which remembers the details needed to be able to call a function later on.

-The topic can be a bit confusing to people new to it, but this video, produced shortly before the release of kOS 0.19.0 by one of the (then new) collaborators of the team may help:
+The topic can be a bit confusing to people new to it, but this video by one of the collaborators of the team may help:

 `CheersKevin's explanation of delegates <https://www.youtube.com/watch?v=pcbURdU_WyU>`__